sofiangrh/Watercolor-Leftside-Rounded-Corners-/README.md

 Three variants: A version with rounded corners, one with a red close button, and one with a red close button that has been modified to work with buttons on the right side.

 Also included: namebar theme.
-Instructions: Copy .tar.gz file to ~/.namebar/themes/, select Watercolor in namebar properties, restart namebar (or killall gnome-panel)
+Instructions: Copy .tar.gz file to ~/.namebar/themes/, select Watercolor in namebar properties, restart namebar (or killall gnome-panel).

 # Screenshot
 ![](http://s7.postimg.org/hnvw6x1bv/156665_1.png)